Norwood Ridge: Human Geography

 The area was a recreational destination of Londoners travelling south; gipsies lived in parts of the wood on the ridge (preserved in local placenames).
-The ridge is associated with water engineering, springs and spas, such as the 'medicinal' springs which became popular for visitors from the 17th century onwards at Sydenham Wells Park, Streatham Village and Streatham Wells as well as the later Dulwich Wells, Beulah Spa, Biggin Hill Spring (at Biggin Wood}and Lady Well.
+The ridge is associated with water engineering, springs and spas, such as the 'medicinal' springs which became popular for visitors from the 17th century onwards at Sydenham Wells Park, Streatham Village and Streatham Wells as well as the later Dulwich Wells, Beulah Spa, Biggin Hill Spring (at Biggin Wood) and Lady Well.

-A reservoir, historically under control of Lambeth Water Works and the Metropolitain Water Board, latterly called Norwood Reservoir (not the older canal-linked reservoir of the same name) was built by the junction of Crown Lane and Beulah Hill between 1868 and 1890; it was linked to Streatham Pumping Station (now part of the Thames Water Ring Main).
+A reservoir, historically under control of Lambeth Water Works and the Metropolitan Water Board, latterly called Norwood Reservoir (not the older canal-linked reservoir of the same name) was built by the junction of Crown Lane and Beulah Hill between 1868 and 1890; it was linked to Streatham Pumping Station (now part of the Thames Water Ring Main).
 There were also two reservoirs at the same time at Crystal Palace Park.
 An underground reservoir at Honor Oak is also part of the Ring Main operation.

 The top of the ridge is above 100 metres for a distance of well over 2 kilometres, becoming a transmission site for telecommunications in the South East.
-Television poineer John Logie Baird moved his workshops to under the main transept of the Crystal Palace, with the transmitter on its south water tower.
+Television pioneer John Logie Baird moved his workshops to under the main transept of the Crystal Palace, with the transmitter on its south water tower.
 The workshops were destroyed by fire along with the Palace in 1936, but his studio survived and he continued transmissions until WWII, during which the tower was demolished to prevent the Luftwaffe using it as a landmark.
 In 1955, the Croydon transmitting station, originally a lattice tower formation, was built at Beaulieu Heights, by South Norwood Hill.
 A few months later, the 219-metre Crystal Palace transmitting station was completed for the BBC on the former site of The Aquarium on Crystal Palace Parade.
 The Croydon transmitter was replaced by the current 152-metre tower in 1962, originally used for ITA transmissions.
 Both towers are now owned and operated by Arqiva.